awslabs/amazon-documentdb-tools/index-tool/README.md

---skip-python-version-check  Permit execution using Python 3.6 and prior --shorten-index-name         Shorten long index name to compatible length --skip-id-indexes            Do not create _id indexes --show-difference            Compare two metadata files in the directory provided by --dir option and show the index differences in those two files
+--skip-python-version-check  Permit execution using Python 3.6 and prior --shorten-index-name         Shorten long index name to compatible length --skip-id-indexes            Do not create _id indexes
---source-metadata-dir        Specify the folder where source metadata files are located --target-metadata-dir        Specify the folder where target metadata files are located
 ```

 ### Export indexes from a MongoDB instance: